kubernetes-sigs/external-dns/docs/initial-design.md

 ### Ownership

 External DNS should be *responsible* for the created records.
-Which means that the records should be tagged (TODO:*describe how this supposed to work?*) and only tagged records are viable for future deletion/update.
-It should not mess with pre-existing records created via other means
+Which means that the records should be tagged and only tagged records are viable for future deletion/update.
+It should not mess with pre-existing records created via other means.

+#### Ownership via TXT records

+Each record managed by External DNS is accompanied with a TXT record with a specific value to indicate that corresponding DNS record is managed by External DNS and it can be updated/deleted respectively.
+TXT records are limited to lifetimes of service/ingress objects and are created/deleted once k8s resources are created/deleted.